- What is bullying?

 ▪ Sexual assault

-▪ making fun of someone publicly in online forums
+- making fun of someone publicly in online forums and on social media

 Studies show that boys are more likely to post mean photos or videos.
 Girls are more likely to spread rumors or post mean or hurtful comments.